Albert-Cifer/7-Readme-Generator/result/README.md

 # Readme Generator

 ## Description
-This application will help you to create a professional Readme File.
+This application will help you to create a professional Readme File with ease.

 ## Table of Contents
 1. [Installation](#installation)